 AdaOcc: Adaptive 3D Occupancy Prediction for Embodied Tasks

-A point-based adaptive 3D semantic occupancy framework for embodied scene understanding, designed for flexible compute budgets, heterogeneous geometric inputs, and deployment-oriented perception.
+A point-based adaptive 3D semantic occupancy framework for embodied scene understanding, designed to adapt across compute budgets, sensor setups, observation views, and downstream tasks.

 Anonymous version.
 Identity-bearing material is intentionally withheld during review.
-This page contains only project-level technical content and placeholder media slots.
+This page contains only project-level technical content and anonymous-safe media.

 Paper PDF withheld Code link withheld Citation withheld